drohmer/CSE104/A_html_css/01_html_basic/readme.md

        	</tr>
        </table>
     ```
-_Note: Table should be used to visualize data which are organized as table (semantic meaningà, but not to place arbitrary elements in front of each other (visual appearance)_
+_Note: Table should be used to visualize data which are organized as table (semantic meaning, but not to place arbitrary elements in front of each other (visual appearance)_

 * [`<q>`](https://www.w3schools.com/tags/tag_q.asp): Quote